Council Tax Reduction/Support Appeal

-Your council sets the scheme and decides whether you’re entitled to a reduction.
+Your council sets the scheme and decides whether you are entitled to help with your bill.
 If you think the council’s decision is wrong, you may be able to appeal.
 This is a free service.

 Please note: before you appeal, you must have already contacted your local council to explain what the problem is.
 The council should reply to you within 2 months.
 If you are not happy with the council’s decision, you can make an appeal to us.